 While I was in Lake County in July it was insanely hot – as in, more than 100 degrees Fahrenheit almost daily.
 So it’s safe to say, I didn’t do a ton of hiking.
 However, the area is surrounded by mountains and hiking trails, and touches several state parks, so there’s plenty to find if you download the AllTrails app.

 The one hike I was able to do was in Anderson Marsh State Historic Park in Lower Lake, California.
 The mostly flat trail through the park offers a chance to see wildlife (I saw deer, a turtle, and many birds) and walk along Cache Creek.
 But it’s also an area of historical significance, if you’re interested in learning more about the history of Lake County.
-The park is largely uncrowded, making it perfect for a getaway during COVID-19.

 Anderson Marsh is part of the ancestral territory of the Koi Nation, a Southeastern Pomo tribe, and the park is home to a number of prehistoric Koi sites.
 The Pomos were among the first humans to colonize California, where they traded obsidian and magnesite and lived off the abundance of Clear Lake.
 They also made baskets and boats out of tule grass.